-3-Month Milestone #1: Baby Should Be More Social
+3-Month-Old Baby Milestone #1: Baby Should Be More Social

 If you’re lucky, you may be able to coax a belly laugh from your kid while you play.
 On the other hand, your 3-month-old baby may start crying when play is done.
 These are all great signs of on-point development, but they also require a little coaxing from parents.
-Playing with baby (at this point, this means making different sounds and facial expressions) is essential for the kid.
-Without this interaction, babies can’t practice their mimicry and may be a bit slower to gain their social skills.
+Playing with a baby (at this point, this means making different sounds and facial expressions) is essential for the kid.
+Without this interaction, babies can’t practice their mimicry and may be a bit slower to gain social skills.

-What You Shouldn’t Stress About: At this age, it’s normal for babies to fuss and cry, particularly when they are bored, or something they enjoy has been taken away.
+What You Shouldn’t Stress About: At this age, it’s normal for babies to fuss and cry, particularly when they’re bored, or something they enjoy has been taken away.
 They may also cry when they are put down.
 This is normal.
 If you suspect there is a deeper issue, there’s no harm in talking to your pediatrician.

 What You Shouldn’t Stress About: Babies at 3-months-old will grab and hold just about anything that they can get their hands on.
 So if they are pulling hair, beards, or their own private parts, it’s not an issue.
 It’s just something that happens.

-Non-Milestone Moments In Baby’s Third Month
+Non-Milestone Moments in Baby’s Third Month

 Newborn sleep starts to normalize over the next few weeks.
-And as babies are able to bring hands to their mouths and suck their fists, they should be learning to self soothe.
-Also, at three months, as babies start learning to roll over, their risk of SIDS begins to decline.
+And as babies are able to bring hands to their mouths and suck their fists, they should be learning to self-soothe.
+Also, at 3 months, as babies start learning to roll over, their risk of SIDS begins to decline.
 All of this means that babies can move into their own nurseries and parents can begin thinking about sleep training.
 If you haven’t thought about how you plan to do this, now is the time for research.